Cerebral Palsy Lawyers in New Jersey

 - Ataxic cerebral palsy causes involuntary muscle movements and poor coordination.
 It is present in approximately five percent of CP patients.

-At the New Jersey birth injury law firm of Mazie Slater Katz & Freeman, our New Jersey cerebral palsy lawyers will aggressively handle your medical malpractice case and help you get justice in your cerebral palsy lawsuit against negligent hospitals, nurses, and obstetricians.
+At the New Jersey birth injury law firm of Mazie Slater Katz & Freeman, our New Jersey cerebral palsy lawyers will aggressively handle your CP medical malpractice case and help you get justice in your cerebral palsy lawsuit against negligent hospitals, nurses, and obstetricians.
 Delayed C-sections cause many cerebral palsy cases, and we have successfully recovered one of the largest birth injury damages recoveries in New Jersey history, securing an $18.5 million birth injury jury verdict on behalf of a New Jersey family whose son developed cerebral palsy when a C-section was improperly delayed by the obstetrician.
 Recently, we won a $13 million settlement for an infant born with CP due to medical malpractice which led to a delayed C-Section.
 We have also been named to the Best New Jersey Medical Malpractice Attorneys list by the Best Lawyers in America.
 In 2021 and 2023, we were named by the National Law Journal as the Medical Malpractice Law firm of the year for not only New Jersey but for the entire country.
 Results may vary depending on your particular facts and legal circumstances.

 New Jersey Cerebral Palsy Lawyers

-If your child suffers from cerebral palsy or other birth injury due to suspected obstetric malpractice or delays in care contact the New Jersey birth injury lawyers at Mazie Slater Katz & Freeman.
-Our New Jersey cerebral palsy lawyers will respond as soon as possible to discuss your CP medical malpractice case and figure out a strategy that will enable us to win your cerebral palsy lawsuit.
+If your child suffers from cerebral palsy or other birth injury due to suspected medical malpractice or delays in care contact the New Jersey birth injury lawyers at Mazie Slater Katz & Freeman.
+Our New Jersey cerebral palsy attorneys will respond as soon as possible to discuss your CP medical malpractice case and figure out a strategy that will enable us to win your cerebral palsy lawsuit.